A couple of years ago at Thanksgiving, we made these cute Turkey Marionettes with all the kids while we waited for dinner. The kids loved making them!

 To make it look more like a Turkey make sure to add a red bead under the beak to look like a Turkey neck. 🙂

 Looking for more fun ideas for kids this Thanksgiving?
-Be sure to visit all our favorite Thanksgiving ideas here.
+Check Out these Thanksgiving ideas here.